Illness in your retirement

 Long-term illness and disability

-If you have a long-term illness or disability and you cannot continue to work, you may be able to claim your occupational or personal pension scheme, if you have one, and you may qualify for Illness Benefit.
-If you remain unable to work for a year or more, you may qualify for Invalidity Pension.
-If you do not qualify for Illness Benefit or Invalidity Pension, you may apply for the means-tested Disability Allowance.
+If you have a long-term illness or disability and you cannot continue working, you may be able to claim your occupational or personal pension scheme, if you have one.

 If you qualify for Invalidity Pension or Disability Allowance, you may also qualify for Free Travel and the Household Benefits Package.
 If you have problems paying your rent, you may be able to get Rent Supplement or Housing Assistance Payment.